 - High coverage ;

-A "pure" pigment consists of a single chemical compound (yellow ocher, red ocher, its natural).
+A "pure" pigment consists of a single chemical compound (yellow ocher, red ocher, natural siena).
 A compound pigment is a pigment obtained by combining several "pure" pigments, natural or synthetic.

 It does not exist, for the names of colors used by the manufacturers, a rigorous control of origin of the name.
 For example, under the name "Earth of Siena", one can find : a natural ground extracted near Siena, simply ground and sieved, a natural earth of another origin having a tone and a similar chemical composition or a mixture of different natural materials.